tp02ga/attendee/docs/realtime_audio.md

 The realtime audio streaming can be easily integrated with voice agent APIs and services:

 ### Deepgram Voice Agent API
 Connect directly to Deepgram's voice agent WebSocket API by forwarding audio chunks.
 The 16 kHz PCM format is compatible with Deepgram's real-time streaming requirements.
+See an example app showing how to integrate with Deepgram's voice agent API [here](https://github.com/attendee-labs/voice-agent-example).

 ### OpenAI Realtime API
 Connect directly to OpenAI's realtime API by forwarding audio chunks.
 The 16 kHz PCM format is compatible with OpenAI's real-time streaming requirements.

+## Code Samples

+A simple example app showing how to integrate with Deepgram's voice agent API: https://github.com/attendee-labs/voice-agent-example

 ## Retries on Websocket Connections